 Enable broadcasters to define information about a broadcast and its video (using the YouTube Data API) at the same time.

 live, etc.) and enable users to insert cuepoints.

 You need a Google Account to access the Google Developers Console, request an API key, and register your application.

 Register your application with Google so that it can submit API requests.

 After registering your application, select the YouTube Data API as one of the services that your application uses:

 - Go to the Developers Console and select the project that you just registered.

-- In the sidebar on the left, expand APIs & auth.
-Next, click APIs.
+- Open the API Library in the Google Developers Console.
+If prompted, select a project or create a new one.
 In the list of APIs, make sure the status is ON for the YouTube Data API v3 and, if you are a YouTube Content Partner, the YouTube Content ID API.

 Authorizing API requests

 As noted above, the Live Streaming API uses functionality that is technically part of either the YouTube Data API or the YouTube Content ID API.
 You can use the Content ID API to provide YouTube with metadata, ownership information, and policy information for your assets.
 (A live video broadcast is an example of an asset.)
 The API also lets you claim videos and set ad policies for your videos.